AbdulShan/BAT_BOT_BRAVE_BROWSER/README.md

 # BAT_BOT_BRAVE_BROWSER

-//This code Written and Executed by Abdul Shan.
+//This code Written and Executed by Abdul Shan.<br>
 //The bug has been resolved after i informed the developers.
-Hence the code won't work now.
+Hence the code won't work now.<br>
 //the code has been now removed by Abdul Shan

 <h2>